aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 // See examples in ECS library for initialization of 'cluster' and 'taskDefinition'

-const task = new ecs.FargateRunTask(stack, 'RunFargate', {
+const fargateTask = new ecs.EcsRunFargateTask(task, 'FargateTask', {
   cluster,
   taskDefinition,
   containerOverrides: [